 In a moment of urgency, forgetting or failing to remove the safety pin is all too common.
 But remembering to do so is vital, failing to pull the pin will render the extinguisher useless.

 The pin is in the extinguisher as a measure of precaution — to stop people from pressing it down accidentally.

 Without removing the pin you will be unable to use the extinguisher at a moment where time is precious.

 At AITO Firework Sdn Bhd, we do sell fire extinguishers among an extensive range of fire safety equipment.
-In addition, we offer education and training to help you, your organisation or your business to operate the equipment effectively.
+In addition, we offer education and training to help you, your organization or your business to operate the equipment effectively.
 To inquire further, contact our friendly team today at 03 – 7831 4791.